NVIDIA/spark-rapids/README.md

 as a user level GPU memory allocator/cache and this plugin will allocate and reuse pinned memory where possible to speed up CPU to GPU and GPU to CPU data transfers.

-To enable RMM you need to set the config `spark.executor.plugins` to `ai.rapids.spark.GpuResourceManager` when launching your cluster.
+To enable RMM you need to set the config `spark.rapids.memory.gpu.pooling.enabled` to `true` when launching your cluster.
 To enable pinned memory you also need to set `spark.rapids.memory.pinnedPool.size` to the amount of pinned memory you want to use.
 Because this is used for data transfers it typically should be about 1/4 to 1/2 of the amount of GPU memory you have.
 You also need to enable it by setting the java System property